 It’s much harder for consultants who, most likely, have never physically done the job.
 The more experience a consultant gains in the industry, the better we become at filling in those gaps but it’s never going to be perfect.
 It’ll be guesswork at best!

-If you are interested in reading more about this check out my previous blog post on Sending Unsuitable roles.
+If you are interested in reading more about this check out our previous blog post on Sending Unsuitable roles.

 4) The recruiter doesn’t need to know the technologies and doesn’t care to find out.

-I mean, this is going to be the main reason a lot of the time.
-It’s not a nice reason and it’s why I’m so embarrassed to be asked this question when I’m out and about.
+We mean, this is going to be the main reason a lot of the time.
+It’s not a nice reason and it’s why we’re so embarrassed to be asked this question when we are out and about.

 It’s completely possible to earn a lot of money in the recruitment industry and have a very good career without ever learning more than the absolute basics.

-I just feel uncomfortable to be contacting people when I have no idea what I’m talking about so I endeavour to know as much as I can.
-I mean, it helps that I’m a huge nerd.
-I love technology for its own sake.
-I learned a bit of code before ever becoming a recruiter and I like to know how things work so I read technical websites to find out the why of things.
-I have an advantage there – this stuff is my hobby.
-I do accept though that there are others who know very little and have no desire to learn more and it is against these that I am constantly battling to show it is not all recruiters.
+We just feel uncomfortable to be contacting people when we have no idea what we are talking about so we endeavour to know as much as we can.
+We mean, it helps that we love technology for its own sake.
+Our founder helped build one of General Motors first Smalltalk system for their design factory in Germany so we have the chops.
+We do accept though that there are others who know very little and have no desire to learn more and it is against these that we are constantly battling to show it is not all recruiters.

 However!
 Things are changing.
-Since I entered the industry 4 years ago, technical candidates have become more discriminating.
-It’s harder and harder to attract good candidates and to get them to talk to me.
+More recently, technical candidates have become more discriminating.
+It’s harder and harder to attract good candidates and to get them to talk to us.
 New platforms are coming out that allow people to find jobs without recruitment consultants (the horror!).